 Step 3.
-Select the menu option to restart the Firewall with Factory Default settings.
-The default settings will be applied and the firewall will restart.
+Hold the reset button until the Firewall again beeps twice.
+Release the reset button following the two beeps.
 At this point the Firewall is loading the factory default configuration.

 Step 4.
 Allow at least 1 minute for the Firewall to completely restart.
 At this point the firewall can be accessed via its default LAN IP (192.168.1.1) through a web browser.
 The first login will require the use of the Wizard to complete basic connectivity configurations.